Agile Coaching Workshop (ICP-ACC)

 - Coaches who wish to increase the ability to break through seemingly insurmountable problems with their teams.

-- Skilled coaches who wishes to polish your skills and learn a few new tricks and techniques.
+- Skilled coaches who wish to polish their skills and learn a few new tricks and techniques.

 - Functional managers or Scrum Masters with some experience as an Agile coach, but Agile seems like it is not working for your teams.